vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 ## Malicious ACME Servers

-One potential security risk associated with the mechanism defined in this document is the possibility of clients being directed to malicious ACME servers.
+One potential security risk associated with the mechanism defined in this document is the possibility of domain owners placing links to malicious ACME servers into their DNS CAA Resource Records in order to attack the infrastructure of hosting providers.
 Malicious actors could exploit vulnerabilities in the ACME client implementation or inject malicious code, potentially leading to unauthorized access or remote code execution on the client's system.

-To minimize this risk, clients must adopt a cautious and security-conscious approach when interacting with ACME servers.
+To minimize this risk, ACME clients must be written with a cautious and security-conscious approach when interacting with ACME servers.
 It is crucial not to blindly trust servers to behave securely and in accordance with the ACME protocol.

 ## Terms of Service and Acceptance